 Age - Scoliosis can happen at any age, but usually happens between the ages of 9 and 15 years.

 Gender - Mild scoliosis happens to both males and females at about the same rate, but it is about five times more common for females to have a worsening curve that requires treatment.

 Genetics - Scoliosis tends to run in families and is therefore likely genetic.

 Statistics show that one in ten adolescents diagnosed with mild scoliosis will progress to a moderate curve that requires a scoliosis brace.
 One in ten patients who need a scoliosis brace will progress further to a severe curve that requires scoliosis surgery.

 The UVM Medical Center's physicians use advanced technology to treat scoliosis on a regular basis.
 Our knowledgeable surgeons are highly trained in performing scoliosis surgery.

-Learn more about scoliosis treatments.
+Learn more about scoliosis treatments and diagnosis.

 To schedule an appointment, please call 802-847-6000.